reivax-boucoi/PCB_Christmas_Tree/README.md

 #### Assembly

-The PCB comes with the 2 halves attached with mousebites
+The PCB comes with the 2 halves attached with mousebites.
+Once separated the remaining burs can be filed off.

+Minimum components to be assembled are: C1&C2 supercaps, SW1 power switch, U3 microcontroller, R1 & R10 charging resistors, the 4 220 resistors and the LEDs.

+To avoid making a custom TagConnect to ICSP adapter, the µC can be programmed in a socket before being soldered on the board.

 #### Programming

-Precompiled version of the firmware: ```Software\main.hex``` To upload unsing avrdude, run the following command : `avrdude TODO`
+Precompiled version of the firmware: ```Software\main.hex```

+To upload using avrdude, run the following command : `avrdude TODO`

 ---